A brief history of the Brynmor Jones Library

 1986

-Ian RM Mowat becomes Librarian.
-His style was very different from Larkin's, and he embraced the onward development of the newly automated catalogue with relish, and soon established Hull as a place for both library innovation in the use of technology, and as a significant centre for special collections.
+Ian R.M.
+Mowat becomes Librarian.
+His style differed to Larkin; he embraced the onward development of the newly automated catalogue with relish, and soon established Hull as a place for both library innovation in the use of technology, and as a significant centre for special collections.

-Under Mowat a Sub-Librarians' Meeting was established (comprising the Librarian and his senior staff); this, in slightly expanded form, became the Library Executive Committee in 1990 .
-Whilst Staff Committee continued to meet during this period (re-organised on a more democratic and representative basis), a larger middle management grouping, or Section Heads Committee, was established , which lasted between 1987 and 1994.
+Under Mowat, a Sub-Librarians' Meeting was established, comprising the Librarian and his senior staff.
+This, in slightly expanded form, became the Library Executive Committee in 1990.
+Whilst the Staff Committee continued to meet during this period (re-organised on a more democratic and representative basis), a larger middle management grouping, or Section Heads Committee, was established, which lasted from 1987 to 1994.
 Minutes of all these committees were made freely available to Library staff.

 Minutes at U LIB/2/3-7, U LIB/2/21-22